-During construction work, the Group has implemented "Construction Waste Management" procedure which manages construction wastes so as to ensure proper waste disposal, maximise material reuse and recycling.
+During construction work, the Group has implemented the "Construction Waste Management" procedure which manages construction wastes so as to ensure proper waste disposal, maximise material reuse and recycling.
 The Group also requires its contractors to sort, classify and recycle (if applicable) the construction and demolition waste produced.
 Construction and demolition waste that cannot be recycled is delivered to landfills by qualified wastes management companies while recyclable waste is processed by recycling companies.
 The Group has a range of procedures concerning the handling of hazardous wastes, which are generated from designated area in the project sites, with proper labelling, packaging, storage and disposal of the chemical wastes.
 Responsible staff are appointed to monitor and manage the waste amount.
 Local licensed hazardous wastes handling companies are engaged to deliver, process and dispose the hazardous wastes.
-In this year, the Group did not generate any hazardous waste.
+In this year, the Group did not generate (2022: nil) any hazardous waste.

-The calculation of the GHG emission is based on the "Corporate Accounting and Reporting Standard" from GHG protocol.

-Scope 1: Direct emissions from sources that are owned or controlled by the Group.

-&lt;sup>3 Scope 2: Indirect emissions from purchased electricity and town gas consumed by the Group.
+- 1 The calculation of the GHG emission is based on the "Corporate Accounting and Reporting Standard" from GHG protocol. - 2 Scope 1: Direct emissions from sources that are owned or controlled by the Group. - 3 Scope 2: Indirect emissions from purchased electricity and town gas consumed by the Group.

 For non-hazardous waste, the waste is mainly generated from soil disposal from construction sites operation.
 Our construction projects mainly consist of foundation, excavation and lateral support works, which may involve large amount of soil disposal.
 Therefore, the Group has implemented the practice of 3Rs, namely "recycle, reuse and reduce" of the wastes in the construction activities and site offices to reduce the impact.
 For example, inert and non-inert wastes are identified and sorted properly before disposal.
 Construction materials are recycled for making equipment used in the construction work.
 Use of recycled paper is encouraged and recycling bins are set up in the site office.
 Apart from 3Rs practice, the Group also makes use of technologically innovative measures to reduce the use of paper by using biometric attendance system, proposing a mobile app lodge report system and an e-permit to work system.
-During the year, construction work to customers in Hong Kong and construction work to customers in Singapore in 2022, the amount of the Group's non-hazardous waste generated decreased as there was effective implementation of waste management and reduction policies during the year.
-The Group targets to reduce the generation of the non-hazardous waste intensity (per HK\$ millions of project turnover) by 5% within three years.
+During the year, construction waste in 2023 increased due to business expansion.
+The Group targets to reduce the generation of the non-hazardous waste intensity (per HK\$ million of project turnover) by 5% within three years.
 The wastes generated by the Group during the reporting period were as follows:

-Wastes Unit НК SG & Asia 2022 Total 2021 Total Non-hazardous wastes generated tonnes 249,069 14,589 263,658 319,072 Non-hazardous wastes intensity tonnes/HK\$ millions of project turnover 118.3 2.4 HK: 209.5 SG & Asia: 3.9
+Wastes Unit НК SG & Asia 2023 Total 2022 Total Non-hazardous wastes generated tonnes 613,525 52,957 666,482 263,658 Non-hazardous wastes intensity tonnes/HK\$ million of project turnover 198.7 9.9 HK: 118.3 SG & Asia: 2.4